YuryKabernik/yurykabernik.github.io/_posts/2025-09-10-polymorphic-http-requests-handling.md

 }
 ```

 The example JSON schema represents a request for sharing a document with different types of audience.
-The polymorphism applies to the items within the `audience` array—each item can have a distinct structure according to its type.
+The polymorphism applies to the items within the `audience` array where each item can have a distinct structure according to its type.

 ## On the Backend Side